-Ko wai kei runga i te papa tākaro?
-Who is on the playground?

-TE ATAAKURA PEWHAIRANGI

-Find out who is playing on the slide, the swing, the climbing wall and more in these wonderful board books about a visit to the playground.
+Ko wai kei te papa tākaro?
+Who is at the playground?
+TE ATAAKURA PEWHAIRANGI Find out who is playing on the slide, the swing, the climbing wall and more in these wonderful board books about a visit to the playground.
 The simple question-and-answer format introduces new words and sentences in an engaging and interactive way.
 The charming photographs by renowned New Zealand photographer Jane Ussher provide opportunities for tamariki and their whānau to tell new stories and explore both languages.
 Available in both te reo and bilingual versions.
 TE ATAAKURA PEWHAIRANGI was brought up in te ao Māori, where her home language was and still is te reo Māori.
-She has been a senior tutor at Massey University, teaching te reo Māori and cultural competency, and is currently the Māori Student Recruitment Advisor at Massey University.

-PUBLISHED: June 2022

-ISBN (TE REO): 9781991151186

-ISBN (BILINGUAL): 9780995123052

-Board book, 180 x 180mm.
+She is the Māori Student Recruitment Advisor at Massey University.
+PUBLISHED: June 2022 ISBN (TE REO): 9781991151186 ISBN (BILINGUAL): 9780995123052 Board book, 180 x 180mm.
 24 pages. \$24.99

-NEW